 The object of the game is to make a pair of hands higher than both of the dealer’s, and no matter how you set your cards, the high hand of 5 cards must be higher than the low hand of 2 cards.
-If you accidently miss-set your hand you will likely lose your money immediately, as it is a fouled hand.
+If you accidentally miss-set your hand you will likely lose your money immediately, as it is a fouled hand.
 Be precise with your hand setting!

 To win, a player must beat both of the dealer’s hands, and vice versa.
 As an example, suppose the player holds A-2,3,4,5,6, Q. They should set their cards this way: 2,3,4,5,6 straight for their high hand and A-Q as their low hand.
-Suppose the dealer hold’s A-2,3,4,5,6, K. They would also set their high hand as 2,3,4,5,6 and their low hand as A-K. In this case the two high hands are called a “copy,” which is actually a win for the dealer.
+Suppose the dealer holds A-2,3,4,5,6, K. They would also set their high hand as 2,3,4,5,6 and their low hand as A-K. In this case, the two high hands are called a “copy,” which is actually a win for the dealer.
 Then the dealer’s A-K beats the player’s A-Q, so the dealer (the house) wins the bet.
 The player does not get this advantage.
 If there is a copy and the player’s low hand beats the dealer’s low hand, the overall result is a push.

 The house establishes a specific house-way to set each hand, and a player can stay almost even with the house by following the same rules for hand setting.
 If you are unsure of the best way to set your hand, the dealer will help by suggesting the casino house way.
 However, keep in mind that the casino will always set their hand to diminish risk, instead of trying to win every hand.
-The players sometimes forget this fact.
+Players sometimes forget this fact.

 Since the highest low (2-card) hand is a pair of aces, anytime you can play a pair of aces as your low hand you cannot loose.
 With this in mind, suppose you have a hand of A-A-A-A-7-8-9.
 You could play the four aces with the seven in the high hand and the 8-9 in the low hand, but you probably won’t win both hands.
 So, you might think playing three aces in the high hand with the 7-8 and the A-9 in the low hand is better.
 It is.
 But it’s still not the best.
 It’s better to always split the aces, playing A-A-7-8-9 in the high hand and A-A in the low hand.
-If you do this you cannot be beat, and you should be happy when you do win.
+If you do this you cannot be beaten, and you should be happy when you do win.
 It’s a good position to be in.

 Many casinos allow the players to “bank” the game on a regular basis.
 If you have the bankroll, this is the perfect opportunity to take advantage of that pesky “copy” issue and be the house for a change.
 If a copy hand comes up, you’ll get the advantage!
 Some casinos deal one round of house-banked hands and then a player-banked round.
-Just remember that the house will still collect the 5% commission from any bets you win, and you’ll need to risk the amount all of the other players have bet in total.
+Just remember that the house will still collect a commission on any bets you win, and you’ll need to risk the amount all of the other players have bet in total.

 Much as blackjack has a basic strategy to learn in order to improve your chances of winning, Pai Gow Poker has a strategy too.
 If you don’t use the house way, these rules should be your basis for play: